DapengShi/audio_extractor/README.md

 # 🎵 Audio Extractor

+> **Note:** This project is an experiment to test the capabilities of the Gemini CLI and other AI-powered development tools.
+The code is not intended for production use.

 A high-performance audio extraction tool that uses FFmpeg to extract audio from video files.
 Supports multiple output formats with batch processing, progress display, and audio verification features.

 ![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)